yankie9486/AmountPayment/README.md

-#Amount Payment Plugin for Woocommerce
+# Amount Payment for woocommcere checkouts

 Adds a amount payment field to the checkout page.